adnan-md/net-tracer-application/README.markdown

 # NET TRACER

-NET TRACER is a Python application with a GUI built using CustomTkinter for analyzing PCAP files.
+NET TRACER is a Python application with a GUI  for analyzing PCAP files.
 It performs network packet analysis, clustering, and anomaly detection using machine learning techniques.
 The application visualizes anomalies and clusters through histograms and scatter plots.

 ## Features